 Talking about the best Java books – this is another great book by the bestselling programming author “Herb Schildt” and has the compilation of the entire Java language, including its syntax, keywords, and fundamental programming principles, as well as significant portions of the Java API library.
 It has got the best compilation of various aspects related to Java to let you be at that mastered level.
 It explains everything in detail, starting from how to develop, compile, debug, and run Java programs.

 It describes new Java SE 8 features such as lambda expressions, the stream library, and the default interface method in detail.
 It includes data types, variables, arrays, control statements, method overloading, and overriding, interface and packages, multithread programming, Java FX, JavaBeans and much more to enhance your level of knowledge in the field of Java.

 The wait is over and here is the book from Kathy Sierra and Bert Bates for everyone who plans to clear the OCA JAVA SE8 Certification (Exams 1z0-808), the book presents up to date guides on every topic required for Java SE 8 Programmer 1 exam.

-Practice is must for clearing the certification and there is no shortage of practice questions in this book and all the questions reflect the style, tone, content and format of those in the actual exam.
+The practice is a must for clearing the certification and there is no shortage of practice questions in this book and all the questions reflect the style, tone, content, and format of those in the actual exam.
 The book can also be used as a quick reference for day to day on the job projects.

 The contents in this book are perfectly formulated and include declarations and access control, object orientation, assignments, operators, strings and arrays, flow control and exceptions, assertions and Java exceptions, generics and collections, threads, concurrency, Java Database Connectivity (JDBC) and many other important topics, that lets you get the complete coverage of all objectives.